 - From the main recovery mode select “wipe data factory reset” and then select “wipe cache partition” and then pick “wipe dalvick cache”.

-- Now, load the transferred the CM11 firmware file.
+- Now, load the transferred CM11 Firmware file.

-- Confirm for installation of the update file.
+- Confirm the installation of the updated file.

 - Now, return to the main recovery menu and from there “reboot system now”.